benymng/htn-backend-application/README.md

 2. **Insertion into Pinecone**

-   - When a new user is added via the `/new-user` endpoint, their skills vector is inserted into Pinecone.
+   - When a new user is added via the `/new-user` endpoint, their skills vector is inserted into Pinecone which stores their user ID and a vector (like [0, 1, 1, 0, ...]).
+The assumption for this is that there are a set number of skills which we deem as key metrics to match users together.
 This is done using Pinecone's `upsert` method, which either inserts a new vector or updates an existing one.

 3. **Similarity Search**